Eulace Peacock: Personal life

+In 1942 he married Betty in New York City.
+They have a daughter and son, and seven grandchildren, in Yonkers, New York.
+His wife died in 1989.

 In 1942 he served in the United States Coast Guard; in later years he opened a liquor store and a car-rental business.
 He stayed connected with athletics by officiating at championship events and Olympic qualifying trials.
 He has been honored by a number of athletic bodies, including the National Track and Field Hall of Fame.